Cane Creek Nature Preserve Trail

 Trail Maintenance:

-The Lacefields do an excellent job of maintaining the trails.
+The Land Trust does an excellent job of maintaining the trails.
 They are clean, safe trails.
 They even have stations for you to refill your water!

 Facilities: